Jayachandran20/INVERSE-OF-A-MATRIX/README.md

 ## Program:
 ```
+#Program to find the solution for the given Inverse of a Matrix
-Developed by: M.Jayachandran
+#Developed by: M.Jayachandran
-RegisterNumber: 22008847
+#RegisterNumber: 22008847
 import numpy as np
 A=np.array([[2,1,1],[1,1,1],[1,-1,2]])
 result=np.linalg.inv(A)